 Conclusion

-With their parents divorced, children may suffer profoundly.
+With parental separation, children may suffer profoundly.
 Every aspect of their lives can be affected, from their mental health to their education.
 However, children can successfully navigate these challenges with the proper support and tools.
-Parents, educators, and professionals must work together.
-This ensures that children have the resources to thrive, even during family transitions.

 The above information is intended to be general advice only and is not a substitute for personalised advice.
 Because it does not consider your individual circumstances, it is not intended to be relied upon, and any loss or damage arising from any such reliance is disclaimed.
 Any financial or legal decisions should only occur after you have received tailored advice from a legal or financial professional.